mzdk100/rigela/README-EN.md

     ```
    The first line means building the 32-bit target first, because the second line needs to rely on it.
 These two lines
    of commands cannot be written in reverse, so to simplify writing, we created a short command `dev`.
+4. Build the released version
+   The released version of the program has a smaller volume and runs faster than the debug version, but the build speed
+   is slower:
+    ```shell
+    cargo rel
+    ```

 ## Development documentation